 The Anterior Cruciate Ligament (ACL) is a major stabilizing ligament of the knee.
 ACL injury is one of the commonest knee injury and ACL reconstruction is one of the commonest surgery done.
 The ACL reconstruction can be done using keyhole technique.
 Newer advances involve using special techniques to:

-An artificial prosthesis is surgically implanted to take over the function of the disease knee joint.
-Indications of knee joint replacement surgery are severe pain with lost of function.
-Very effective surgery with reported 90% satisfaction rate lasting about 20 years.
+Throughout total knee replacement surgery, an artificial prosthesis is surgically implanted to take over the function of the disease knee joint.
+Indications of knee joint replacement surgery are severe pain with loss of function.
+Very effective surgery with a reported 90% satisfaction rate lasting about 20 years.